gradientspace/GradientspaceDemo/README.md

 # GradientspaceDemo

-This is a demo/sample project for the Gradientspace C++ geometry libraries (currently [GradientspaceCore](https://github.com/gradientspace/GradientspaceCore) and [GradientspaceIO](https://github.com/gradientspace/GradientspaceIO) ).
+This is a demo/sample project for the Gradientspace C++ geometry libraries (currently [GradientspaceCore](https://github.com/gradientspace/GradientspaceCore), [GradientspaceIO](https://github.com/gradientspace/GradientspaceIO), and [GradientspaceGrid](https://github.com/gradientspace/GradientspaceGrid) ).
 These Open Source (MIT License) libraries are developed by Gradientspace Corp.
-The libraries are heavily under development.

 The dependent libraries are included as git submodules.
 If your git client does not automatically sync the submodules, try running `git submodule update --init --recursive`.